Environment | In harmony with nature

 Tree Planting (Thailand)

-Through comprehensive stakeholder engagement with the community, local government and even Bridgestone’s customers, the team set out to achieve our collective aspiration to increase green space in and outside the TBSC Nong Khae Plant, to create greater harmony with nature.
+Through comprehensive stakeholder engagement with the community, local government and even Bridgestone’s customers, the team set out to achieve the collective aspiration to increase green space in and outside the TBSC Nong Khae Plant, and to create greater harmony with nature.
 The team collaborated with stakeholders to establish a program that engages school children and the community.
-The program promotes activities for learning and caring about the environment, planting and the importance of biodiversity, waste reduction where possible, as well as for planting more trees of native to South East Asia.
+The program promotes activities for learning and caring about the environment, planting and the importance of biodiversity, waste reduction where possible, as well as for planting more trees native to South East Asia.
 Since its inception back in 2013, the program has planted 5,400 trees covering 21,600 m2, engaged 2,680 people in the community and 200 colleagues.
 These trees are estimated to sequester about 349 tons of CO2 over their lifespan (in total).

 Watershed forest restoration (Thailand)

-Working with a government agency, Bridgestone Natural Rubber (Thailand) conducted an environmental activity for restoring a natural watershed forest in Thung Nari, Phatthalung province.
-In 2019, 64 employees planted about 100 trees of various indigenous species in the 6,400m2 forest together with 10 members of the Thung Nari protection unit.
+Working with a government agency, Bridgestone Natural Rubber (Thailand) conducted an environmental activity for restoring a natural watershed forest in Thung Nari, Phatthalung Province.
+In 2019, 64 employees planted about 100 trees of various indigenous species in the 6,400 m2 forest together with 10 members of the Thung Nari protection unit.

 Green Young Investigator (Thailand)